 It is important to consider the cultural implications of introducing new process software.
 Some questions you can ask yourself: does my team have the skill to use the tool?
 How will it impact people’s roles?
 Are current processes being changed?
 If so, which ones and what is the impact of the change?

-If your business model is similar to many other organisations, there is likely to be an out-of-the-box software solution that you can easily adopt for your business.
 For those organisations that have some complexity or are unique in some way, a custom solution that is built around the way that you want to work, may be preferable.

 We have found that by allowing organization to determine how they run their business, as opposed to being run by the way a system operates, there is a greater propensity for growth and competitive advantage.

 If you would like to have a conversation about improving the productivity of your workforce, please get in touch with us.